GeorgeLvov/spring-boot-mtls/README.md

  - Use the `certs-generated` branch:
    In the `certs-generated` branch of the project repository, the keystores and truststores are already pre-generated.
-   You can simply check out this branch and use the certificates that are already created and placed in the appropriate directories.
+   You can simply check out this branch and use the certificates that are already created and placed in the `resources/certs` directories.
 This eliminates the need to run the script yourself.
  - Manually generate keystores and truststores:
    Use the provided `keytool` commands directly from the script.
    Once generated, manually place the keystores and truststores in the `resources/certs` directory for both the `mtls-client` and `mtls-server` modules.